KhanimambaMasuka/waste-management/README.md

 # waste-management

--Password for user is Enviro365$1

--Upon making any changes to migration files always drop flyway-schema-history table in public
+-Upon making any changes to sql files always drop flyway-schema-history table in public